 The title of the article should be brief and clear as well as informative.
-It represents the contens of the research article which will be discussed, where it does not contain any uncommon abbreviation.
-It should not exceed 25 words, typed in Times New Roman, 14pt-sized, bold, and capitalize each words of the title.
+It represents the contents of the research article which will be discussed, where it does not contain any uncommon abbreviation.
+It should not exceed 25 words, typed in Times New Roman, 14pt-sized, bold, and capitalize each word of the title.

 The author’s name should be written without an academic degree.
-If the author’s name consists of at least two words, the last name should not be shorted (to avoid miss citation).
-If there is more than one author, the author’s names should be written separately by a comma (,).
+If the author’s name consists of at least two words, the last name should not be shortened (to avoid miss citations).
+If there is more than one author, the author’s name should be written separately by a comma (,).
 If the author’s names are only one word, it should be written as it is.
-It is written by 12pt-sized font.
+It is written in the 12pt-sized font.

-The author's affiliation should be written by providing the name of the department, faculty and university.
-It is written by 10pt-sized font and italic selection.
+The author's affiliation should be written by providing the name of the department, faculty, and university.
+It is written in 10pt-sized font and italic selection.
 The information about corresponding author written in the footer of the first page should consist of name, affiliation, and email address.

-An abstract should stand alone, means that no citation in the abstract.
-The abstract is like an advertisement which should tell the prospective reader what you did and highlight the key findings.
+An abstract should stand alone, which means that no citation in the abstract.
+The abstract is like an advertisement that should tell the prospective reader what you did and highlight the key findings.
 Avoid using technical jargon and uncommon abbreviations.
-You must be accurate, brief, clear and specific.
-Use words which reflect the precise meaning.
+You must be accurate, brief, clear, and specific.
+Use words that reflect the precise meaning.
 The abstract should be precise and honest.
-Abstract should be written in BOTH Indonesian and English language.
+The abstract should be written in BOTH Indonesian and English language.
 Use 11pt-sized Times New Roman for the abstract body with single spacing.
 Please follow word limitations (150‐250 words).

-Keywords are the labels of your manuscript and critical to correct indexing and searching.
-Therefore the keywords should represent the content and highlight of your article.
+Keywords are the labels of your manuscript and are critical to correct indexing and searching.
+Therefore the keywords should represent the content and highlight your article.
 Use only those abbreviations that are firmly established in the field.
-Each keyword is written by 11pt-sized font, bold, ordered alphabetically, separated by a comma (,).
-There should be only maximum keywords
+Each keyword is written in 11pt-sized font, bold, ordered alphabetically, and separated by a comma (,).
+There should be only a maximum number of keywords

-Before the objective, authors should provide an adequate background, and very short literature review (state of the art) in order to record the existing solutions/method, to show which is the best of previous research, to show the main limitation of the previous research, to show what do you hope to achieve (to solve the limitation), and to show the scientific merit or novelties of the paper.
+Before the objective, authors should provide an adequate background and a very short literature review (state of the art) in order to record the existing solutions/method, to show which is the best of previous research, to show the main limitation of the previous research, to show what do you hope to achieve (to solve the limitation) and to show the scientific merit or novelties of the paper.
 Avoid a detailed literature review (state of the art) or a summary of the results.
-Do not describe literature review (state of the art) as author by author, but should be presented as the group per method or topic reviewed which refers to some literature.
-Then, authors should state the objectives of the work at the end of introduction section.
+Do not describe the literature review (state of the art) as author by author, but should be presented as the group per method or topic reviewed which refers to some literature.
+Then, the authors should state the objectives of the work at the end of the introduction section.

-The research method describes the stages of research/development undertaken to achieve the objectives/outputs of research.
+The research method describes the stages of research/development undertaken to achieve the objectives/outputs of the research.
 Each stage is briefly described (eg each step in a paragraph).
-Also inform the materials/platforms used in the study, including the subjects/materials, the tools/software used, the design or experiment used, the sampling technique, the test plan (the variable to be measured and the data retrieval technique), analysis and statistical model used.
+Also inform the materials/platforms used in the study, including the subjects/materials, the tools/software used, the design or experiment used, the sampling technique, the test plan (the variable to be measured and the data retrieval technique), analysis, and statistical model used.
 Provide enough detail to allow the work to be reproduced.
-The published method should be indicated by reference: only relevant modifications should be explained.
-Do not repeat details of existing methods, just refer it from the literature.
+The published method should be indicated by a reference: only relevant modifications should be explained.
+Do not repeat details of existing methods, just refer to the literature.

 This part consists of the research results and how they are discussed clearly.
 The results obtained from the research have to be supported by sufficient data.
 The research results and the discovery must be the answers or the research hypothesis stated previously in the introduction part.
 Please highlight differences between your results or findings and the previous publications by other researchers.
 The discussion should explore the significance of the results of the work, not repeat them.

 All references referred to in the article text must be listed in the References section.
-The references shall contain at least 10 (ten) references from 80% of primary sources (scientific journals, conference proceedings, research reference books) which are published within last 10 (ten) year.
-References into own works (self-citation) should be limited.
-References from Internet that are acceptable are those from journals, organization, or government.
+The references shall contain at least 10 (ten) references from 80% of primary sources (scientific journals, conference proceedings, research reference books) which are published within the last 10 (ten) years.
+References to own works (self-citation) should be limited.
+References from the Internet that are acceptable are those from journals, organizations, or governments.

 References should be written following the order they appear in the text, using Arabic numbers in square brackets and superscripted.
 The template will number citations consecutively within brackets.
 The sentence punctuation follows the bracket.

-This journal follows Vancouver style.
-Authors are recommended to use reference management software, in writing the citations and references such as: Mendeley, Zotero, EndNote, BibTex, Papers, etc.
+This journal follows the Vancouver style.
+Authors are recommended to use reference management software, in writing the citations and references such as Mendeley, Zotero, EndNote, BibTex, Papers, etc.